 |Error rate under very high stress when dangerous activities are occurring rapidly||.25|

-As defined by the Federal Aviation Administration, “Within the FAA, human factors entail a multidisciplinary effort to generate and compile information about human capabilities and ...
+As defined by the Federal Aviation Administration, “Within the FAA, human factors entail a multidisciplinary effort to generate and compile information about human capabilities and limitations and apply ...